bmeaut/ahk-github-automation/grade-management/README.md

 #### Authentication of requests

-In order to authorize webhook requests the application requires a token, a HMAC-SHA256 signature, and the date in each request's header as follows:
+In order to authorize requests the application requires a token, a HMAC-SHA256 signature, and the date in each request's header as follows:

 - `X-Ahk-Token`: The token is a string value known to this application (available in its database).
 - `X-Ahk-Sha256`: The signature of the request (see below).